YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/sdc/README.md

 ## Disk Management
 SD Card formatting and partitioning

+mS Windows FAT formatting
+* <todo: sources> This is the option used for the micro SD Card in this project

-Raspberry Pi Imager ? <todo: consider, investigate further>
+Raspberry Pi Imager ?
+* <todo: consider, investigate further, only for RPi SBC not microbontrollers?
+Rasbian dependency? >

 SD Association - sdc format FAT32 and other file system kinds, what are the downsides using the SD Association 'official' formatter? - software product
 * SD Card Formatter, FAQs [WS](https://www.sdcard.org/downloads/formatter/faq/), SD Association,